opiter09/Stafy4-Translation-Tools/README.md

 Moe's first dialogue for the City tutorial can be found in 0009_textFiles' 582164_585268.BMG, starting at 0x75 (or just the first thing in the text file).

-NOTE: Since wbmgt is licensed under the GPL, I legally must inform you that it's source code can be found at https://github.com/Wiimm/wiimms-szs-tools
+NOTE: Since wbmgt is licensed under the GPL, I legally must inform you that its source code can be found at https://github.com/Wiimm/wiimms-szs-tools